 - Get 50 hours of behind-the-wheel driving practice (10 of these must occur at night)

-- Take a driver training course (this is not required, but successful completion will allow you to bypass the driving test you would normally have to take to get your operator's license)
+Although Florida does not require you to take a driver training course, successful completion will allow you to bypass the driving test you would normally have to take to get your operator's license.

 Once you've finished these steps, you can apply for your operators license!
 To apply, you must: